 Gender identity has crept into the electoral campaign in Mexico, where in June elections will be held to renew the Houses of Parliament, appoint 15 state governors and thousands of City Councils.
 In the State of Tlaxcala, 18 men have registered as transsexual women to circumvent the sexual parity requirements imposed by law on candidacies, according to LGBTI collectives.

-The electoral body of Tlaxcala warned the Fuerza por México party that it did not comply with gender parity and the 18 candidates who could not be men were replaced by another 18 by means of sexual identity self-ascription: they were already women.
+The electoral body of Tlaxcala warned the Fuerza por México party that it did not comply with gender parity and the 18 candidates who could not be men were replaced by another 18 using sexual identity self-ascription: they were already women.

 This was not a problem, because it was enough with a piece of paper declaring themselves to be female to be allowed to present their electoral list.
 The matter is so crude that it has annoyed women and the transsexual collective.
 Now everyone is looking for a way to solve this in the future because it is not the first time this has happened.
 The same thing happened in Oaxaca in the 2018 elections, but then the electoral body prevented it.